Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Pass All Required Inspections

-LAHD must physically verify that repairs have been completed to an acceptable standard across all affected units and common areas.
+LAHD must verify that repairs have been completed properly.
+This includes inspections of individual units as well as common areas.

 3